 Both the Privacy Rule and the Security Rule of the Health Insurance Portability and Accountability Act (HIPAA) have provisions covering training, but it is not abundantly clear how often HIPAA training is required.

 HIPAA is deliberately flexible to ensure the legislation applies to covered entities and business associates of all types and sizes, and to make sure that changes in technology and working practices do not require frequent updates to the legislation.

 This flexibility can lead to confusion and, unfortunately, the penalties for misinterpreting the requirements of HIPAA can be severe.
 In this post we will explain the sections of HIPAA text covering training and how often HIPAA training is required.

 How Often is HIPAA Training Required?

-Further training is required when “functions are affected by a material change in the policies or procedures,” and this training must be provided “within a reasonable period of time after the material change becomes effective.”
-“Periodic” training must also be provided thereafter.
-It should be noted that training is required on the HIPAA Rules, and also as part of “a security awareness and training program” to meet the requirements of the HIPAA Security Rule.
+Further Privacy Rule training is required when “functions are affected by a material change in the policies or procedures,” and this training must be provided “within a reasonable period of time after the material change becomes effective.” – “a reasonable period of time,” means within days or weeks rather than a month or more after starting work or a change in policies and procedures.

 You Must Document Your HIPAA Training!